Pylons/substanced/docs/intro.rst

 ------------------------

-The Substance D management interface (aka :term:`SDI`) is a set of :term:`view` registrations that are imposed upon the :term:`resource tree`.
+The Substance D management interface (aka :term:`SDI`) is a set of :term:`view` registrations that are imposed upon the :term:`resource tree` of your application.
 The SDI allows you to add, delete, change and otherwise manage resources.

 The SDI is extensible and allows you to plug your own views into it, so you can present nontechnical users with a way to manage arbitrary kinds of